utah-cs4470-sp23/class/hw9/README.md

 Where the `<os>` should be one of `windows`, `linux`, or `macos`.
 Naturally, this JPL compiler is a program and can have bugs.
 If you think you've found one, contact the instructors on Discord.

+Note that the auto-grader normalizes initial whitespace, newlines, and comments before comparing assembly files.
+This means you probably want to run the provided compiler on your own instead of just using the auto-grader to figure out what assembly you're supposed to produce.
+When run directly, the provided compiler prints some comments, indents some stuff, and in general is easier to read.

 You can find the tests and expected outputs [in the auto-grader repository](https://github.com/utah-cs4470-sp23/grader/tree/main/hw9).